Investing in commercial or residential property – which is best? 6 Sep 2021

 Commercial or residential property?

-First of all, you need to look at how much money you have to invest in the first place.
-On average commercial investments require an initial budget of nearly £200,000 larger than residential property investments.
+First of all, you need to look at how much money you have to invest in the first place, as that may well determine the route you need to follow: On average commercial investments require an initial budget of nearly £200,000 more than residential property investments.
 This could be a limiting factor straight away for someone looking to invest in property, without such a high amount of initial capital.

 Scotland achieves the best commercial property yields with an average of 20.4%, and they also have the best residential yields of 4.4%.
 If you look at an average across the UK though, commercial property investment offers annual yields of 10.7%, which is 7% higher than the average yields for residential property.